JD-VB11/UrbanXplorer/README.md

 <h1 align="center">UrbanXplorer</h1>

-<p>How can an urban planner leverage NASA data to solve problems in the urban structure of the Dominican Republic?</p>
+<p>How can an urban planner leverage NASA data to solve problems of urban disorder?</p>

 <hr>
 <h2>SUMMARY</h2>